GDPR & Data Protection Online Training

 - Targeted at those who process personal data as part of their work duties and explains their responsibilities.

 The EssentialSkillz GDPR & Data Protection online training outlines the key differences between GDPR and previous data protection legislation.
-GDPR is the biggest change to data protection legislation in twenty.
+GDPR is the biggest change to data protection legislation in recent times.
 GDPR introduces new terminology, new roles within the data protection framework and much tougher fines and penalties for non-compliant organisations.

 Like all EssentialSkillz courses, this GDPR & Data Protection online training can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
 A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation that may be in place, all at no extra cost.